cjgleason/calval_toolbox/README.md

 - The correct_pt_to_gnss_only function reads in the raw PT files and the PT key files and IDs PTs based on their serial numbers.
 Check to make sure that the PTs in the key file exist and the csv files contain data.
 There are 11 lines of headers to skip when creating PT data frames in csv format.
 The PT data should log at 15min intervals and must be mutated to the standard POSIXct UTC time.

--The correct PT key file to join to the PT data is selected by the install and uninstall (in the water) time, which is always in the PT record.
+- The correct PT key file to join to the PT data is selected by the install and uninstall (in the water) time, which is always in the PT record.
 If the PT record is much shorter than expected, this is likely due to a mismatch between baro-corrected PT times and keyfile times.

 - The last step in data tidying is to merge PT files with the PT key file with a left join based on PT serial number, filtered to times when the PT was in the water (install and uninstall dates, and above the dry PT threshold).